rxzx33/yt_idea_analyzer/READ_ME.md

 1. **Home Page** - Overview and instructions
 2. **Setup Channel Context** - Enter information about your YouTube channel for personalized analysis (uses generic placeholders by default)
 3. **Setup API Keys** - Securely enter and store your API keys
-4. **Analyze Content** - Perform content analysis using your API keys and channel context
+4. **Analyze Content** - Perform content analysis using your API keys and channel context (requires both to be set up)

 ## Important Note About API Keys